Invest in mojoh

 ERP mega-projects on the clock

 Oracle, SAP and Microsoft cloud ERP moves are non-negotiable.
-They still rely on unguided solution configuration and hand-coded integrations and migrations that underwrite the SI "bums on seats" business model.
+They still rely on largely unguided solution configuration and hand-coded integrations and migrations that underwrite the SI "bums on seats" business model.

 Everyone wants to be your enterprise brain

-Big SaaS vendors are in an arms race to be the place where work happens, building work graphs and "hubs" over external apps as their version of a brain.
-Teams still buy point solutions, so knowledge fragments and productivity quietly erodes in context switching and duplicate work.
+Big SaaS vendors are in an arms race to be the place where work happens, retrofitting work graphs and "hubs" over external apps as their version of a brain.
+Teams still buy point solutions, so knowledge fragments and productivity erodes in context switching and duplicate work.
 AI then has to reverse-engineer basic context.

 Autonomous agents mediating enterprise work